parikhanupk/agda-portfolio/README.md

 [^1]: especially for some scripts such as clean, extract-all, and test-before-commit.

 ## A growing list of proofs and projects
+*Note: As this repository grows with additional proofs and projects, existing reusable components and directory structures may be reorganized to improve scalability and maintainability.*

 ### 1. `Divisibility/Rule2.agda`
 Proofs around the divisibility rule of 2 on base-10 list encoded naturals.